kuil09/Execution-Journal-MCP/README.md

 1. **This is NOT the MSA Saga pattern** - No automatic rollback or distributed transaction guarantees
 2. **AI Responsibility** - The AI must monitor execution and handle failures manually
 3. **Contextual Awareness** - Always consider how tool failures affect related operations
-4. **Cancellation First** - Design plans with cancellation strategies from the beginning
+4. **Compensation First** - Design plans with compensation strategies from the beginning

 ## Development Status